 Here are 12 important tips for responsible pet ownership.
 Please read these carefully because they are paramount to being a great owner with a breed ambassador.
 In today’s media, responsible ownership and having stellar breed ambassadors is critically important to dispelling myths, misinformation, and breedism:

 - Never take your dog to a dog park.
 Even if you think your dog is wonderful with other dogs, all it takes is one incident.
-If a Chihuahua starts a fight and your Pit Bull finishes it, where do you think the blame will be placed?
-Let’s face it; the Pit Bull, or dog that “looks like” a Pit Bull, is always at fault in the eyes of the public.
-Small playgroups are best for pit bulls, so check your local Craigslist or join a Meet-up group to find other savvy owners looking for ways to socialize their dogs.
+Small playgroups are best for dogs, so check your local Craigslist or join a Meet-up group to find other responsible owners looking for ways to socialize their dogs.
+Also understand that first time meetings should be done properly.
 You can also contact your local Force Free training facility; they will often be able to help.
+It’s a really good idea to use the services of a Force Free training facility to assist you in setting up appropriate play groups.

-- Take your dog to obedience classes.
-Ongoing obedience classes are best for ALL dogs.
+- Take your dog to training classes.
+Ongoing training classes are best for ALL dogs.
 This is important because it is much more difficult for people to look down upon your dog when he is well-trained and behaved.
 Show off your well-educated Pit Bull every chance you get!

 Note: Skip the training facility (or individual trainer) that uses prong, pinch, or shock collars, touts anything about dominance theory, or uses punitive methods for training.
 Some red flag terms/phrases to look for are: “master trainer”, “balanced trainer”, any kind of board and train option where you cannot be involved with what is going on, i.e. sending your dog away to be trained, “different training methods for different dogs”, the terms “alpha” or “pack leader”, etc. If you have questions, please always feel free to reach out and ask.
 You don’t want to train your dog with outdated and completely discredited methods and take the chance it will ruin your dog and your relationship.
 There are trainers out there who will try to hide what it is they do, at least initially to get your business.
 If they are telling you to do something to your dog that makes you uncomfortable, listen to your gut and leave.